Communication Workers Union (United Kingdom): 2009

 Further industrial action was taken in 2009.
 An overwhelming three to one vote in favour backed the dispute and two days of national strike action were called in October 2009.
 This followed significant periods of local strike action in London, Bristol and areas of Scotland.
 Following the national days of action, the TUC were involved in brokering an "interim agreement" that provided a "period of calm" for the union and Royal Mail to negotiate a full and final agreement on the introduction of modernisation and relevant working practices.
 Following the interim agreement, strike action was suspended and talks held under the auspices of Acas.

 In December 2009, a national agreement was struck and a ballot of the membership on an agreement on pay and working conditions was carried out.
 This agreement was overwhelmingly supported by CWU members in January 2010.
 The agreement increased pay and changed working arrangements, particularly in delivery.
 The agreement was headed "business transformation" and discussions and implementation arrangements continued nationally and in each workplace on the detail of the agreement.
 As a result, both the union and Royal Mail claimed to have agreed a fully funded modernisation plan.

-BT Industrial Action
+BT workers industrial action

-2010 BT Industrial Dispute
+2010 BT industrial dispute

 In early 2010 the CWU balloted all of its BT employed members for strike action over a pay claim for 2010.
 The ballot result was never announced due to legal challenges but following extensive negotiations CWU reached an agreed settlement on pay with BT.
 A national ballot of members overwhelmingly agreed the pay deal.

-2021 RPE Industrial Dispute & Strike
+2021 RPE industrial dispute and strike

 On 24 February 2021, 170 BT Openreach employees commenced a total of three weeks strike action in opposition to the companies unagreed changes to their Terms & Conditions, along with proposals that could impact taxpayer expenditure for public funded projects.

 CWU Deputy General Secretary, Andy Kerr commented that "the fact that management’s total intransigence on the issue has resulted in the first industrial action anywhere in BT Group for 22 years tells its own story."